- Introduction

 We start with four properties called keywords which are expressed as JSON keys.

-• The $schema keyword states that this schema is written according to a specific draft of the standard and used for a variety of reasons, primarily version control.
+keyword states that this schema is written according to a specific draft of the standard and used for a variety of reasons, primarily version control. - The

-• The $id keyword defines a URI for the schema, and the base URI that other URI references within the schema are resolved against.
+keyword defines a URI for the schema, and the base URI that other URI references within the schema are resolved against. - The

-• The title and description annotation keywords are descriptive only.
+annotation keywords are descriptive only.
 They do not add constraints to the data being validated.
-The intent of the schema is stated with these two keywords.
+The intent of the schema is stated with these two keywords. - The

 {